What Homeowners Need to Know

 Can I Be Removed From My Home Due to Foreclosure?

-YOU CANNOT BE REMOVED FROM YOUR HOME DURING THIS HEALTH EMERGENCY, even if a final judgement of foreclosure has been entered and a sheriff’s sale of your property has taken place.
-This moratorium on foreclosures expires 60 days after the Governor declares an end to the public health emergency.
-The NJ moratorium is currently set to expire July 15, 2021.
-The Federal Moratorium expires June 30, 2021.
+YOU CANNOT BE REMOVED FROM YOUR HOME DURING THE MORATORIUM, even if a final judgement of foreclosure has been entered and a sheriff’s sale of your property has taken place.
+The governor has declared an end to the public health emergency.
+However, the moratorium on foreclosures has been extended through November 15th, 2021.

 If you believe your rights are being violated, please fill out this form